World’s First Bridal Swimsuit Debuts During Paris Fashion Week

 I just had the honor to walk this Chanel couture show as the bride .
 I’ve waited for this moment for a long time and I couldn’t be any happier with this beautiful dress.
 Grazie to everyone who made this possible and worked so hard to make it happen???? @chanelofficial @karllagerfeld @aurelieduclos #VirginieViard @luciapicaofficial @sammcknight1 ????

-Actress Kate Hudson captured video of Ceretti strolling around the villa in the showstopper.
-She encouraged her boyfriend and father of their daughter to “hurry up and propose!”
+Actress Kate Hudson captured video of Ceretti strolling around the villa in the show-stopper.
+She encouraged her boyfriend and the father of their daughter to “hurry up and propose!”

 “My wedding look just walked down the runway!” she shared on Instagram.